smitkunpara/copilot_followup_mcp/README.md

 )
 ```

-**Important Usage Rules for AI:**
+**Usage rules for AI:**
-- ✅ MUST use before concluding any task
+- ✅ Ask before finishing any task
-- ✅ MUST use after completing each step
+- ✅ Ask after each step to confirm direction
-- ✅ MUST use in a loop until user says "finish"
+- ✅ Keep asking until you say "finish"/"done"
-- ✅ CAN use during work for clarifications
+- ✅ Use for clarifications instead of plain questions
-- ❌ DO NOT finish without using this tool
+- ❌ Do not conclude without calling this tool

-#### 2. `confirm_completion`
+#### 2) `confirm_completion`

-A specialized tool for confirming task completion.
+Shortcut that summarizes work and runs a final confirmation prompt before finishing.

 ```python
 confirm_completion(